meodai/color-names/CONTRIBUTING.md

 - Capitalize colors: `Kind of Orange`
 - Prefer common names, especially when adding colors of flora and fauna (plants and animals ;) ) ex. `Venus Slipper Orchid` instead of `Paphiopedilum`.

+## Git

+- We use automated sematnic versioning using conventional changelog rules.
+You can run `npx cz` or `npm run commit` instead of `git commit -m`, or make sure to follow [conventional changelog naming rules].
+- Write your commit messages in imperative form:
+  **feat(colors): Adds fantastic new colors names.** rather then feat(colors): Added new names.
+- Make sure to run `npm run build` before commiting.
+(No need to `npm ci` the dependecies are only needed if you need to run the API)

 ### Attribution